jagregory/cognito-local/README.md

 ### HTTPS endpoints with self-signed certificates

 If you need your Lambda endpoint to be HTTPS with a self-signed certificate, you will need to disable certificate verification in Node for Cognito Local.
 The easiest way to do this is to run Cognito Local with the `NODE_TLS_REJECT_UNAUTHORIZED` environment variable.

     NODE_TLS_REJECT_UNAUTHORIZED=0 cognito-local

+### User Pools and Clients

+User Pools are stored in `.cognito/db/$userPoolId.json`.
+As not all API features are supported yet, you'll likely find yourself needing to manually edit this file to update the User Pool config or users.
+If you do modify this file, you will need to restart Cognito Local.

+User Pool Clients are stored in `.cognito/db/clients.json`.
+You can create new User Pool Clients using the `CreateUserPoolClient` API.

 ## Known Limitations